Business model and subsidiaries highlights

 However, some competitors might endanger the group’s current position, since a merger between the second and third player could bring them already in reach of more than 50% of the net revenues produced by JD.com.

-Alibaba group is trying to slowly slide on JD’s business, investing heavily the profits made in the principal business into the development of a logistic network, and of a collection of brick and mortar stores and cross-border e-commerce marketplaces.
+Alibaba Group is trying to slowly slide on JD’s business, investing heavily the profits made in the principal business into the development of a logistic network, and of a collection of brick and mortar stores and cross-border e-commerce marketplaces.

-Baba recently acquired Kaola, a player that fulfils orders independently and uses a proprietary logistic network.
+Baba recently acquired Kaola, a player that fulfills orders independently and uses a proprietary logistic network.
 Moreover, Alibaba’s interest in Cainiao rose to 63%, making the odds of the worldwide known group becoming a first-party logistics player high.